Trump lawyer cross-examines accuser at rape lawsuit trial

-NEW YORK (AP) — Donald Trump’s lawyer began grilling writer E. Jean Carroll in court Thursday about a 1990s encounter at a Manhattan department store that she says ended with Trump raping her — an account she acknowledged contained some details that were “difficult to conceive of.”
+“I’m telling you, he raped me whether I screamed or not," Carroll said, her voice rising and breaking, at the New York civil trial.

+Carroll, who is suing Trump over the alleged assault, claims he raped her in a dressing room at the posh Manhattan store in the 1990s.
+She did not go to police and said she only told two close friends at the time.

-Lawyer Joseph Tacopina eased into Carroll's cross-examination at a New York civil trial, questioning the validity of her bombshell claims while suggesting she only came forward with them decades later, in 2019, because of her disdain for Trump's politics and because she wanted to sell copies of her book.
+Tacopina suggested her claims strained credulity, contending that she only came forward in 2019 — midway through Trump's presidency — because of her disdain for his politics and because she wanted to sell copies of her book.

+Trump, 76, has repeatedly claimed the encounter never happened, that he doesn’t know Carroll and that she’s not his “type" — comments that are at the heart of the defamation claims in Carroll's lawsuit.
+The complaint seeks unspecified damages and a retraction of the comments.

+Trump, who held a campaign event Thursday in Manchester, New Hampshire, is not expected to appear at the trial.
+Jurors are expected to see parts of a videotaped deposition he gave in the case.

+Otherwise consistent and unruffled in her second day of testimony, Carroll grew frustrated as Tacopina zeroed in on how she says she behaved during the assault, which she alleges sprung from a chance run-in with Trump at luxury retailer Bergdorf Goodman in spring 1996.

+“You can’t beat up on me because I didn’t scream,” an agitated Carroll told Tacopina.

-Tacopina irritated Carroll by using the word “supposedly” to cast doubt on her rape claim, drawing an immediate and stern rebuke from the writer.
+Tacopina earlier irritated Carroll by using the word “supposedly” to cast doubt on her claim, drawing an immediate and stern rebuke from the writer.

 “Not supposedly.
 I was raped,” she said.